-The Act imposes a foreign minimum tax, requiring an inclusion of GILTI earned through controlled foreign corporations.
+The Act exempts from these provisions small businesses with annual gross receipts over a three-year period below \$25 million, certain "floor-plan financing through controlled foreign corporations.
 Conceptually, GILTI is income deemed attributable to intangible property (supernormal returns).
 A U.S. corporate shareholder (but not a U.S. individual) is allowed a 50 percent deduction for GILTI (decreased to 37.5 percent beginning in 2026), reducing the effective tax rate to 10.5 percent (13.125 percent beginning in 2026).
-A U.S. corporate shareholder (but not a U.S. individual) also is allowed an 80 percent deemed-paid foreign tax credit (separately basketed and which cannot be carried back or forward), meaning that if the GILTI is subject to a 13.125 percent foreign effective tax rate, it generally is not
+A U.S. corporate shareholder (but not a U.S. individual) also is allowed an 80 percent deemed-paid foreign tax credit (separately basketed and which cannot be carried back or forward), meaning that if the GILTI is subject to a 13.125 percent foreign effective tax rate, it generally is not subject to U.S. tax.